netscaler/netscaler-k8s-ingress-controller/docs/how-to/grpc.md

-# Enable gRPC support using the Citrix ingress controller
+# Enable gRPC support using the Netscaler ingress controller

 gRPC is a high performance, open-source universal RPC framework created by Google.
 In gRPC, a client application can directly call methods on a server application from a different server in the same way you call local methods.
 You can easily create distributed applications and services using GRPC.